 By Nadine of Le Long Weekend | Facebook

-It’s because of this that most people simply take the easy road and purchase their Pavlova from the local supermarket bakery and top it with lashings of cream and sliced fruit (strawberries and kiwifruit are two common favorites) just before serving.
+It’s because of this that most people simply take the easy road and purchase their Pavlova from the local supermarket bakery.
+Then, they top it with lashings of cream and sliced fruit (strawberries and kiwifruit are two common favorites) just before serving.

-Pavlova is typically eaten at Christmas when the weather is warm outside and a cool dessert fits the occasion better than the traditional Christmas cakes of English ancestry.
-(And if you’re in the northern hemisphere, it’s so festive, it still makes one of the best desserts for the holidays, too.)
+Pavlova is typically eaten at Christmas when the weather is warm outside.
+A cool dessert fits the occasion better than the traditional Christmas cakes of English ancestry.

 But it’s not uncommon to find it at some restaurants and cafes at other times of the year.
 So if you’re traveling around New Zealand, be sure to seek out a slice of this classic kiwi dessert – you’ll most likely be unable to stop at one!
 Which is fine since you can easily purchase a pre-made Povlova Magic mix from online stores like White Wings.